-SSRIs (selective inhibitors receiving serotonin) such as the antidepressant Paxil Paroxetine () was associated with a modest improvement in the cognitive function and reduced inflammation of the central nervous system among people with HIV and cognitive deficiency related disorder, but the antifungal fluconazole drug showed no apparent benefit while reducing oxidative stress (designation of the imbalance between the level of oxidants (free radicals), which can cause damage at the cellular level, and the body's defenses - source Infopédia ), According to a study presented inConference on Retroviruses and Opportunistic Infections (CROI 2016) last month in Boston.
+SSRIs, such as the antidepressant Paxil paroxetine (), have been associated with a modest improvement in cognitive function and reduction of central nervous system inflammation among people with HIV and cognitive deficiency related to the disorder, but the antifungal drug fluconazole showed no apparent benefit despite a reduction in oxidative stress (designative of the imbalance between the level of oxidizing substances (free radicals), which can cause damage at the cellular level, and the body's defenses - source Infopédia ), according to a study presented in the Conference on Retroviruses and Opportunistic Infections (CROI 2016) last month in Boston.

-Side is associated with persistent inflammation of the central nervous system (CNS), and activation of macrophages and oxidative stress and adjuvants that affect these processes may play a role in its management, the researchers noted as background.
+Side is associated with persistent inflammation of the central nervous system (CNS), and the activation of macrophages and oxidative stress and adjuvants that affect these processes may play a role in its management, the researchers noted as background.

 Translated by Claudio Souza in 25 March 2016 in the original CROI 2016: Antidepressant Improves HIV-Related Cognitive Impairment.
 Reviewed by Mara Macedo

-Published on Thursday, 24 March 2016 00: 00
+Posted on Thursday, 24 2016 March 00: 00

 Written by Liz Highleyman